Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Resolved commit issues by cloning the 100 day Repo and archiving the incorrect forked version that doesn't show my commits.
 Working through React SSR tutorial using Redux for state management ..........

-**Thoughts** I need to totally refresh certain aspects of github repos so I don't make that mistake again.
+**Thoughts** I need to totally refresh certain aspects of GitHub repos so I don't make that mistake again.
 Need to refresh folder and file updating to personalise this repo

 **Link(s) to work**